D E S I G N

 Katrina holds a Bachelor of Fine Arts in Design from the University of Texas at Austin.
-She works with select clients on web and print materials, branding, visual hierarchy, project management, web design, and photo retouching.
+She works with select clients to create print and web materials.
+Her specialties include branding, visual hierarchy, project management, web design, and photo retouching.
 Contact her for rates and availability.

 Speed Dating Spoon